-The winter holiday season has become synonymous with skiing and snowboarding, making it one of the best times for families to spend plenty of quality time together on and off the mountain slopes.
-But, there are a few caveats.
-Ski towns around Christmas time fill up, and if you don’t act early, you may not find any room at the inn.
+The winter holiday season has become synonymous with skiing and snowboarding, making it one of the best times for families to spend plenty of quality time together on and off the ski slopes.
+But, there are a few caveats of spending the holidays at ski resorts.
+Ski towns around Christmastime fill up, and if you don’t act early, you may not find any room at the inn.
 In fact, you’ll want to book your ski accommodations for Christmas before the season starts.
 Other important considerations for a Christmas ski trip includes dining out and dinner reservations.
-You’ll want to book dinner reservations ahead of time, especially for those sought after Christmas Eve and Christmas dinners.
+You’ll want to book dinner reservations ahead of time, especially for those sought after Christmas Eve and Christmas Day dinners.

-Nonetheless, with a little bit of planning, a holiday ski trip can make for a memorable ski vacation.
+Nonetheless, with a little bit of planning, a holiday ski trip can make for a memorable ski vacation to kick off the ski season.
 So we’re here with a round-up of some of best ski resorts to spend the holidays at.
 Note: Use our Snow Before You Go forecasts as a reference as the holidays get closer.

 Big Sky, Montana

-Start the holidays early at Big Sky with the 25th anniversary of the Christmas Stroll Dec.
-9-11.
-Join in the fun at the Meadow Village Center (Friday) and at Big Sky Town Center (Saturday) for a weekend of family-friendly events, entertainment, and holiday cheer.
-The fun continues Christmas Eve at Big Sky for photos with Santa.
-Listen to Santa read a Christmas story by the fire in the Sunken Lobby in Huntley Lodge.
-And what’s the holiday season without a big dinner.
-An expansive buffet dinner will be waiting for you in the Huntley Dining Room.
+Start the holidays early with the Big Sky Christmas Stroll, happening December 8-9.
+Join in the fun at the Meadow Village Center and at Big Sky Town Center for a weekend of family-friendly events, entertainment, and holiday cheer.
+The fun continues Christmas Eve at Big Sky with a whole host of events, from skiing with Santa and Ms. Claus to Christmas Eve Dinner to the Torchlight Parade and Fireworks.
+It’s only fitting that a place called Big Sky would go big for the holidays.

 » Check out lodging options at Big Sky.